HED V87 - Nutrition » Fall 2021 » Exam 2

 A. not much greater than those of a normal-weight person of similar height.

-B. twice that of a normal-weight person of similar height.
+B. lower than those of a normal-weight person of similar height.

-C. lower than those of a normal-weight person of similar height.
+C. much greater than those of a normal-weight person of similar height.

 Question #56